Chapter 32 : Fireworks

 Potter swiveled his curiously vivid gaze back on me.
-“Fine,” he snapped angrily.
+“Fine,” he snarled angrily.
 “We slept together, alright?”

-Something inside me seemed to crack like a rubber band.
-Without even wanting to, I could just imagine Potter with this girl, his touch, her sighs, tangled together, him gazing at her with those black-gold eyes, dark with something unmentionable, her fingers tangled in his hair just like mine had been...
+Something inside me seemed to snap like a rubber band.
+Without even wanting to, I could just imagine Potter with this girl, his hands, her sighs, tangled together, him looking at her with those black-gold eyes, dark with something unmentionable, her fingers tangled in his hair just like mine had been...

 I blinked, clearing my head.
-My chest was clenching.
-I felt sick, like everything inside me was wound into a tight, shuddering ball.
+My chest was clenched painfully tight.
+I felt sick, like everything inside me had been packed into a miniscule, shuddering ball.
 I didn’t know why, but I had the sudden urge to hit something.
 “What about Nora?”
-Call it morbid curiosity, but I wanted to—had to—know.
+Call it morbid curiosity, but I wanted to — had to — know.
 “Did you sleep with her, too?”